Adrian R. G. Harwood

 Who Am I?

 I am a Senior Research Software Engineer and former University Lecturer working in Research IT at The University of Manchester, UK.
 I am responsible for leading the development of Mobile and GPU applications for research projects across the university.
+I am a Certified SAFe® 4 Agilist.

 I completed my undergraduate master’s degree in Aerospace Engineering (MACE) at The University of Manchester.
 During this time I worked for Rolls-Royce throughout the UK on the design of safety-critical systems including thrust reverser control for corporate aviation gas turbine engines.
 Having been award the prestigious Alumni Research Impact Scholarship, I completed my PhD in aero-acoustics in 2014, also at The University of Manchester, developing novel numerical methods and models associated with the scattering of acoustic waves in general environments.
 This research yielded a collection of practical methods for enhancing hybrid noise prediction.